 The Naval Undersea Museum is an official U.S. Navy museum which concentrates around the history and technology of submarines.
 You can see what role the U.S. Navy plays in exploring the last frontier on our planet.
 The deep oceans!

-- Ocean Environment: Telly you all about the life in- and under the sea.
+- Ocean Environment: Tell you all about life in- and under the sea.
 Hear the sounds of whales, earthquakes and other undersea phenomena.

 - Undersea Weapons Technology: Learn about torpedos and mines and the history of naval warfare.
 You even get to see a Mark 48 ADCAP Torpedo, the current standard torpedo carried by the U.S. Navy submarines.
 See the portion of two starboard torpedo tubes of the USS Tecumseh located inside the torpedo room.

 - Submarine Technology: The highlight in this area of the museum is the control room of the USS Greenling (SSN-614), a Permit-class nuclear fast attack submarine.

 - Diving & Salvage: In this area of the museum you get to see remotely operated vehicles like the CURV III, diving suits, a swimmer delivery vehicle (SDV), used by SEAL teams and a Deep Submergence Rescue Vessel (DSRV)